pupil-labs/pupil-docs/src/invisible/user-guide/invisible-companion-app.md

 ## Recording transfer
 ### Pupil Cloud

-Invisible recordings are uploaded to the cloud from the Invisible Companion App to ensure stability, robustness and security.
-If you still have the recordings on the Companion device, follow these instructions:
+Pupil Invisible recordings can be uploaded cloud storage directly from the Invisible Companion App.
+We recommend using Pupil Cloud for ease of user experience, stability, robustness, and data security.

+If you made recordings on Pupil Invisible Companion while cloud upload feature was disabled, you can re-enable and upload recordings to Cloud:```

 1) Enable 'Cloud Upload' in the Companion App settings
 2) Wait until your recording/s are uploaded to Pupil Cloud.
 In the recording view, uploaded recordings will show a cloud symbol with a tick